The Color Purple (2023 soundtrack)

-The Color Purple is the 2023 film adaptation of the stage musical of the same name, which in turn was based on Alice Walker's 1982 novel.
+The Color Purple is a 2023 film directed by Blitz Bazawule.
+It is an adaptation of the stage musical of the same name, which in turn was based on Alice Walker's 1982 novel and its 1985 film adaptation.
 Three soundtrack albums were released for the film.

-The first album, The Color Purple (Original Motion Picture Soundtrack), was released on December 15, 2023, and feature the film's musical numbers performed by the cast.
-The second album, The Color Purple (Music from and Inspired by the Motion Picture) was released on December 22, and also feature the musical numbers alongside songs that are not used as musical numbers in the film and performed by popular artists.
+The first album, The Color Purple (Original Motion Picture Soundtrack), was released on December 15, 2023, and features the film's musical numbers performed by the cast.
+The second album, The Color Purple (Music from and Inspired by the Motion Picture) was released on December 22, and also features the musical numbers alongside songs that are not used as musical numbers in the film and performed by popular artists.
 Both albums were published by WaterTower in collaboration with Gamma.